A New Bound for the Brown--Erd\H{o}s--S\'os Problem: Proof Overview and Proof of Theorem

-The above discussion naturally leads one to try and extend the approach of \cite{Solymosi} by showing that after multiplying the initial configuration by $3$, one can use the $4$-graph removal lemma to multiply the resulting configuration by $4$, etc. Performing $k$ such steps should (roughly) give a $(k!+k,k!)$-configuration, or equivalently, a $(v,e)$-configuration with $v-e=O(\log e/\log\log e)$.
+The above discussion naturally leads one to try and extend the approach of \cite{Solymosi} by showing that after multiplying the initial configuration by $3$, one can use the $4$-graph removal lemma to multiply the resulting configuration by $4$, etc. Performing $k$ such steps should (roughly) give a $(k!+k,k!)$-configuration or, equivalently, a $(v,e)$-configuration with $v-e=O(\log e/\log\log e)$.
 There is one big challenge and two problems with this approach.
 The challenge is of course how to achieve this repeated multiplication process.\footnote{The special case in \cite{Solymosi} of multiplying a $(6,3)$-configuration by $3$ proceeds by case analysis which is not generalizable.} As to the problems, the first is that we do not know how to guarantee that one can indeed keep multiplying the size of the configurations.
 In other words, it is entirely possible that this process might get ``stuck'' along the way (this scenario is described in Item 1 of Lemma \ref{lem:main}).
-More importantly, even if the process succeeds in producing a $(k!+k,k!)$-configuration for every $k$, it is not clear how to interpolate so as to prove Theorem \ref{thm:main} for values of $e$ with $(k-1)! < e < k!$.
+More importantly, even if the process succeeds in producing a $(k!+k,k!)$-configuration for every $k$, it is not clear how to ``interpolate'' so as to prove Theorem \ref{thm:main} for values of $e$ with $(k-1)! < e < k!$.
 That is, our process only guarantees the existence of suitable configurations for a very sparse set of values of $e$.
-It it tempting to guess that the resulting $(k!+k,k!)$-configurations are ``degenerate'', in the sense that one can repeatedly remove from them vertices of degree $1$, thus maintaining the difference $v - e$.
+It it tempting to guess that the resulting $(k!+k,k!)$-configurations are ``degenerate'', in the sense that one can repeatedly remove from them vertices of degree $1$, thus maintaining the difference $v - e$ while reducing the number of edges until the desired number is achieved.
 This is however false.
-Having said that, we will return to this degeneracy issue after the statement of Lemma \ref{lem:Sarkozy_Selkow}.
+Having said that, we will return to this issue of degeneracy after the statement of Lemma \ref{lem:Sarkozy_Selkow}.

 In what follows, it will be convenient to use the following notation. \begin{definition} For a $3$-graph $F$ and $U \subseteq V(F)$, the {\em difference} of $U$ is defined as $\Delta(U) := |U| - e(U)$.
 We will write $\Delta(F)$ for $\Delta(V(F))$, i.e., $\Delta(F) := v(F) - e(F)$, and call $\Delta(F)$ the difference of $F$. \end{definition}